Ash Sharma

 Mr Sharma is also a medical expert witness and publishes reports and statements for the Court in personal injury and negligence cases.

 Based on this wealth of experience Mr Sharma is keen to bring high quality, specialist level ophthalmic care directly to patients who will benefit from it as well as provide an expert opinion on more complex cases.
-This is the motivation behind working in Birmingham Newmedica.
+This is the motivation behind working at our Birmingham eye clinic.